-Whether you are the proud new owner of a motorhome or a seasoned old hand, you share one critically important concern in common – and that is the need to insure your motorhome.
+Whether you are the proud new owner of a motorhome or a seasoned old hand, you almost certainly share a particular and important concern – and that is the need to insure your motorhome.

 Motorhome insurance is not just a recommendation; it is required by law the moment you take the vehicle onto the roads or drive it in any other public space.

-Comprehensive cover is likely to be required because of the value of your motorhome and its vulnerability to theft, attempted theft and break-ins.
+Comprehensive cover may also be needed because of the sheer value of your motorhome and its vulnerability to theft, attempted theft, and break-ins.

 That, in turn, makes security of your vehicle of paramount importance – to you and to your insurer.